 What is being done?

-The California Used Mattress Recovery and Recycling Act (Chapter 388, Statutes of 2013, [Hancock, SB 254]) aims to reduce illegal dumping, increase recycling, and substantially reduce public agency costs for the end-of-use management of used mattresses.
+The California Used Mattress Recovery and Recycling Act (SB 254, Hancock, Chapter 388, Statutes of 2013) aims to reduce illegal dumping, increase recycling, and substantially reduce public agency costs for the end-of-use management of used mattresses.
 The legislation established an industry-run, statewide program to increase the recovery and recycling of mattresses at their end-of-use.
-Cleanup legislation signed by the governor in September 2014 (Chapter 371, Statutes of 2014, [Hancock, SB 1274]) provides additional clarity regarding definitions, report submittals, and record keeping requirements.
+Cleanup legislation signed by the governor in September 2014 (SB 1274, Hancock, Chapter 371, Statutes of 2014) provides additional clarity regarding definitions, report submittals, and record keeping requirements.
+The law was further modified in October 2019 through AB 187 (Garcia, Chapter 673, Statutes of 2019) to amend definitions, plan, budget, and annual reporting components, and include additional state baseline and goal requirements.

 What can I do?